A night of laughter and charm: Rediscovering the joy of theatre with The Government Inspector

 Wallowing in the disappointment of a disappearing art form all but over, the dimming lights were the cue for a sharply dressed cast to saunter on stage and lay the foundations for the farce that was soon to follow.
 And what a farce it was!
 For the duration of the play, the theatre was filled with laughter, ranging from amused chuckles, to ear-piercing bellows, thanks to the hilarious execution of a brilliantly sharp script.

-Despite being slightly theatre-illiterate, I was grateful that, at a little over an hour, the first act laid down an easy-to- follow and engaging story.
+Despite being slightly theatre-illiterate, I was grateful that, at a little over an hour, the first act laid down an easy-to-follow and engaging story.
 It establishes and develops the fear instilled into a corrupt, rural Russian town, who hear the news of an impending visit by an incognito Government Inspector.
 They plan to bribe their way into his good books, only to find out that the man they have been charming is not who they initially thought he was.

-The play’s modern twist, through colloquial language ,provides the 19th century script with a contemporary angle, proving its endurability against time.
+The play’s modern twist, through colloquial language, provides the 19th century script with a contemporary angle, proving its endurability against time.

 The interval passed by blissfully, drinking on the theatre’s terrace.
 With glasses drained, and legs stretched, it was time for the second act to commence.
-It flew by, with humour and wit I had now grown accustomed to, and the ending capping off the play in a subtly more sombre tone than before, as the consequences of the characters actions all come to light.
+It flew by, with humour and wit I had now grown accustomed to, and the ending caps off the play in a subtly more sombre tone than before, as the consequences of the characters actions all come to light.

 Marshall spoke about the Loft Theatre’s initiative to bring young people into the theatre.

 I was in no rush to get out of my seat, and was glad to be given the chance to chat to some of the staff who work behind the scenes.
 Upon speaking to Kay Marshall from the Press and Publicity Team, I found out that all staff are volunteers, which is apparent in their enthusiastic and kind attitudes.
 Marshall spoke about the Loft Theatre’s initiative to bring young people into the theatre, as well as the excellent addition younger actors make to the cast.
 This included her own son Dylan, an effortlessly funny actor himself, as well as recent Warwick graduate Anna Butcher, who played Maria.
-It was an insightful chat and to hear from someone obviously so passionate.
+It was an insightful chat and wonderful to hear from someone obviously so passionate.
 My whole experience made me want to book my next ticket to get back into the warm hospitality of the Loft Theatre as soon as possible.

 Comments